nmachine-io/doc-site/docs/prebuilt-models/suppliers/config-suppliers.md

-This `MergedVariablesSupplier` returns a deep-merge of the [three levels of variables](/concepts/state-concept#manifest-variables) stored in the Master ConfigMap.
+This `MergedVariablesSupplier` returns a deep-merge of the [three levels of variables](/concepts/state-concept#manifest-variables) stored in the Kamafile.
 The obvious application here being to gather the final set of variables so that they may be passed to the [KTEA](/concepts/ktea-concept) for templating.